 One boy one girl yeah.

-How did the conversation goes your kids.
+How did the conversation go with your kids?

 That’s interesting.
 I don’t remember.
 Because honestly, that month was a blur.
 I mean, so he went into the hospital on the first day at like seven o’clock in the morning, I think.
 You know what it was?
-And I actually said, kids, I can’t take you to school, they stayed home from school that day.
+And I said, kids, I can’t take you to school, they stayed home from school that day.
 And so I just texted with them throughout the day saying, he’s fine you know, we’re going and he has had this happen to him, and he’s been diagnosed with this and we’re waiting for a room, but it’s going to be okay.
 And I’ll come home sometime this afternoon and make sure that you can come see him.

 Then they were you can see that they were a little panicked when I did pick them up when I took them to the hospital and they saw that he was joking the first day I think they relaxed a lot.
 And they’re aware of the fact that he was under high stress and didn’t take care of himself.
 So I think on some level less than me.
 They also were not entirely surprised, you know, upset but not entirely surprised that this happened to and when they saw that he was able to speak and joke that made them feel better.

-I think so but I think it would have been for all of us it would be a lot more emotional frustrating, worrying, if he wasn’t able to communicate with us and tell us his needs, you know, he’s able to say, hey, I need help.
+I think so but I think it would have been for all of us it would be a lot more emotionally frustrating, worrying, if he wasn’t able to communicate with us and tell us his needs, you know, he’s able to say, hey, I need help.
 I can’t carry this bag up the stairs.
-Can you help us but imagine, you know, I can’t imagine being, a stroke victim who can express what they need or communicate what they need.
+Can you help us But imagine, you know, I can’t imagine being, a stroke victim who can express what they need or communicate what they need.
 That would be terrifying.

-Yeah, definitely is a very broad range of the impact that stroke causes on survivors and then on families.
+Yeah, there is a very broad range of the impact that stroke causes on survivors and then on families.
 Everyone’s different so everyone responds differently.
 Children respond differently.
 My children took it in their stride mostly.
 But I dragged them to therapy with me.